donkirkby/chess-kit/docs/new_rules.md

 # New Games
 These games are in early development or playtesting.
 The rules might get more filled out or change based on feedback from players.

-## Telepathic Chess
-I like the idea of two players working together and trying to predict what their partner will do.
-You can decide how much talking to allow.
-Definitely none before your move, but it can be more fun to discuss what you thought your partner would do after they move and before your opponents move.

-### Equipment
-* a standard chess set
-* a deck of chess cards (See how to turn standard playing cards into chess cards in appendix A.)
-* a coin or checker

-### Setup
-Place two white pawns and two black pawns in a bag, box, or cupped hands so the other players can't see them.
-Have each player draw a pawn without looking to decide which two will play white and which two will play black.
-Teams can then decide which player will predict first and which will move first.

-Set up the chess pieces in the standard start position.
-Both members of the white team sit on the side of the board with the white pieces, opposite both members of the black team.
-Place the coin or checker beside the board, halfway between the two teams.

-Give each team a set of seven cards: pawn, knight, bishop, rook, queen, king, and checker.
-The predictor for each team should take the cards in their hand, and play the pawn face up on their side of the board.

-### Play
-Players take turns being the mover and the predictor, handing the cards back and forth to keep track of who will play a prediction card next turn.

-On your team's turn, the predictor will play a card face down, next to the face-up card.
-The piece cards predict that their partner will play the matching piece, and the checker card is like a copy of the face-up card.
-(Think of C for checker and C for copy.)

-Then the mover makes any legal chess move.

-The predictor flips the face-down card to show what they predicted.
-If the mover moved a piece type to match the card that was face down, push the coin or checker toward your opponents.
-If they moved a piece type to match the card that was face up, do nothing.
-If they didn't match either piece type, pull the coin or checker towards you.

-The coin or checker can be in three positions: beside the middle of the board, the white side, or the black side.
-If you have to push or pull it beyond those positions, the losing team has to remove one of their pieces, and then place the coin or checker back in the middle position.
-For example, if it was beside the black side of the board and the black mover didn't match either card, the black team would have to remove one of their pieces from the board.
-After removing a piece, put the coin or checker back beside the middle of the board.

-After moving a piece, and resolving the prediction, the mover takes the hand of cards and picks up one of the cards from the table.
-If one of them is a checker card, pick it up.
-Otherwise, pick up the card that started the turn face up.

-### Losing Eight Pieces
-When you lose pieces through capture or missed predictions, place them beside the board, along one side.
-When you have lost eight pieces, one next to each square of the board, stop leaving a prediction card face up on the table.
-From that point on, your team only plays one prediction card face down.

-### Winning the Game
-Capture the opponent's king to win the game.
-Because a piece is sometimes removed after the regular move, it may be possible to capture a king when they weren't in check.
-You should still say "check," when a piece is threatening the king.

-### Design Questions
-Is the catch-up mechanism too strong?
-Does it become too easy to predict when you only have pawns and a king?

-Alternate end when you have forced six removals?
-Captured all major pieces?

-Make predictions harder when you only have two or three types of pieces?
-(No face-up card.)

-Would strategy advice be helpful?
-Forcing king moves is usually good in regular chess, but here it makes your opponents' prediction much easier.
-Playing to a slightly weaker position that has three good responses can be better than the stronger position with one obvious response.
-You might sometimes want to predict incorrectly to remove a piece that frees up a stronger piece, like a rook.

 ## Split-Brain Chess
 This is another chess game for four players, this time more chaotic than Crowded